GraphMatching/Graph-Matching/README.md

-#Network Alignment with Transferable Graph Autoencoders
+# Network Alignment with Trasnferable Graph Autoencoders

 This repository contains the implementation for the T-GAE framework for graph matching proposed in the paper "Network Alignment with Transferable Graph Autoencoders".